 Originally outboards were used on utility boats but as racing evolved and speed records were set hydroplanes were designed as a way of going much faster.

-This particular boat was designed by a naval architect named Bruce Crandall and the plans were published in the 1935 edition of Motorboating magazine.
-The builder of this “Class C Flyer” is not known but it is built almost exactly to the specification on the plans with a spruce frame, 1/4 inch mahogany planking and many hundreds of brass screws.
+This particular boat was designed by naval architect Bruce Crandall and his plans were published in the 1935 edition of Motorboating magazine.
+The builder of this ‘Class C Flyer’ is not known but it has been beautifully restored almost exactly to the specification on the plans, with a spruce frame, 1/4 inch (6mm) mahogany planking and many hundreds of brass screws.
 The boss of the original steering wheel was a coin dated 1944 suggesting it was fitted around that time.
-“Class C” refers to the size of the outboard motor – in this case of 20-30 cubic inch capacity, in practice a 22.5HP engine.
-The engine fitted to this particular boat is an Evinrude Speeditwin, a ‘stock’ 1944 engine, reputedly unused from equipment produced in preparation for an American invasion of Japan which was not needed.
+‘Class C’ refers to the size of the engine – in this case of 20-30 cubic inch capacity, in practice a 22.5HP engine.
+The engine fitted to this particular boat is an Evinrude Speeditwin, a 1944 engine, reputedly unused from equipment produced in preparation for the United States World War II invasion of Japan.

-The driver kneels, head down, with one hand on the wheel, which has a large diameter reel to allow the engine to turn enough with small one handed movements, and the other hand on a deadman’s throttle.
+The driver kneels, head down, with one hand on the wheel, which has a large diameter reel to allow the engine to turn enough with small one-handed movements, and the other hand on a deadman’s throttle.
 There is no clutch; an assistant starts the engine and the boat starts moving immediately.
-With their light weight, flat bottom (there is a small ‘step’ on the bottom to provide lift) and powerful engine, speeds achieved were in excess of 50mph.
+With its light weight, virtually flat-bottomed hull and powerful engine, speeds achieved were in excess of 50mph.